Hoth: Video games

 The planet appears in the Star Wars: Battlefront series (2004–) as multiplayer maps, and in the Lego-themed games Lego Star Wars II: The Original Trilogy (2006) and Lego Star Wars: The Complete Saga (2007) during the first two-story levels of Episode V. It also appears as an explorable hub world in the 2022 game Lego Star Wars: The Skywalker Saga.

+The planet also appears in Star Wars Jedi Knight: Jedi Academy.

 Scientific accuracy

 The planetary attributes of the fictional planet Hoth have been scrutinized for scientific accuracy.
-Space.com said Hoth most resembled the extrasolar planet OGLE-2006-BLG-390, "With a surface temperature of −364 F, it is nearly as frigid as Pluto."
+Space.com said Hoth most resembled the extrasolar planet OGLE-2005-BLG-390Lb, "With a surface temperature of −364 F, it is nearly as frigid as Pluto."
 Bruce Betts of The Planetary Society said the asteroid belt near Hoth meant that the planet would have difficulty staying in place.
 With Hoth being bombarded frequently by asteroids, Betts said it would be unlikely for natural lifeforms (like the wampa and the tauntaun shown in the film) to evolve on the planet.

 Jeanne Cavelos theorized in The Science of Star Wars that the frequency of meteoroids bombarding Hoth indicated that the planet was relatively young since in older solar systems, the debris is more cleared out.
 Since Hoth has complex lifeforms, Cavolos said the planet's age may be older, in the range of several billion years.
 The author said Hoth could be similar to Earth in age but lack neighboring planets like Jupiter and Saturn to shelter it from meteoroid impacts.
 She also said with the asteroid belt depicted in the film as close to Hoth that the belt was a likely source for meteoroids.
 (The asteroid belt itself is unrealistically depicted as being closely clustered, which would normally mean that the asteroids would be reduced to sand-sized rubble over a long enough timespan.)

 CJ Miozzi, writing for The Escapist, said that Hoth was realistic as a single-biome planet (among numerous such planets in Star Wars), citing Jupiter's moon Europa as a similar example.
 Miozzi said the planet was depicted in the Star Wars books as being geologically active and having additional smaller lifeforms, including lichen.
 The author said lichen on Earth was an important part of the food chain during winter months but that it could grow back outside these months.
 With Hoth perpetually iced over, Miozzi said lichen likely would not be sufficient to support a multi-tiered food chain that includes an apex predator, the wampa.